-Nitrogen is a primary nutrient for plant growth, and is responsible for plants' green (vegetative) foliage.
-Nitrogen is necessary for the success of your garden.
-Make sure there is an adequate supply of Nitrogen in the soil before planting or transplanting into the field.
-Nitrogen is most important in the early stages, during the formation of leaves, and general growing period.
-It is less important during flower formation and fruit setting (when plants rely on Phosphorus).
+Nitrogen is a key nutrient for plant growth (the N in N-P-K), and is responsible for plants' green (vegetative) foliage in organic gardens.
+The right amount of nitrogen is necessary for the success of your garden.
+Make sure there is an adequate supply of nitrogen in the soil before planting or transplanting by getting a soil analysis.